 Syros is very distinct from the other islands we visited.
 While it is supposed to be the most populated it felt deserted.

->

-> In addition, Ermoupolis or Hermoupolis is also the designated town for legal matters and the administrative centre of the entire Cyclades district.
+In addition, Ermoupolis or Hermoupolis is also the designated town for legal matters and the administrative center of the entire Cyclades district.
 Thus, residents of other islands may at one time or the other have to travel to Syros to have access to additional resources.

->

-> What has retain my attention are:
+What places have retained my attention are:

->

-> - Miaouli Square
+- Miaouli Square

 - The City Hall